 \section{Abstract}

-Multiple-instance Learning (MIL) is commonly used to undertake computational pathology (CPath) tasks, and the use of multi-scale patches allows diverse features across scales to be learned.
-Previous studies using multi-scale features in clinical applications rely on multiple inputs across magnifications with late feature fusion, which does not retain the link between features across scales while the inputs are dependent on arbitrary, manufacturer-defined magnifications, being inflexible and computationally expensive.
-In this paper, we propose the \textbf{Multi-scale Pyramidal Network (MSPN)}, which is plug-and-play over attention-based MIL that introduces progressive multi-scale whole-slide image analysis using only a single high-magnification input.
-It consists of (1) \textit{grid-based remapping that uses high magnification features to derive coarse features} and (2) \textit{the coarse guidance network (CGN) that learns coarse contexts.} We benchmark MSPN as an add-on module to 4 attention-based frameworks using 4 clinically relevant tasks across 3 types of foundation model, as well as the pre-trained MIL framework.
-We show that MSPN consistently improves MIL across the compared configurations and tasks, while being lightweight and easy-to-use.
+Multiple-instance Learning (MIL) is commonly used for computational pathology (CPath), where multi-scale features are essential for capturing both fine cellular details and broad tissue architecture.
+However, existing multi-scale MIL approaches typically rely on the inflexible multi-magnification inputs or the computationally expensive architectures.
+As pre-trained foundation models (FMs) become the trend for feature extraction and boost lightweight models, we rethink and explore a more efficient multi-scale MIL method.
+In this paper, we propose the \textbf{Multi-scale Pyramidal Network (MSPN)}, a plug-and-play module for attention-based MIL.
+MSPN introduces progressive multi-scale whole-slide image analysis using only a single high-magnification input.
+It consists of (1) \textit{grid-based remapping} that aggregates high-magnification features to derive spatially-aware coarse feature maps, and (2) the \textit{Coarse Guidance Network (CGN)} that learns coarse contexts.
+We benchmark MSPN as an add-on module to 4 attention-based frameworks on 5 clinically relevant tasks with 2 foundation models, and a pre-trained MIL framework.
+Our results demonstrate that MSPN consistently improves MIL across the compared configurations and tasks, while being lightweight and easy-to-use.
 Codes are available at: https://anonymous.4open.science/r/MSPN-86D5/.